tudelft3d/website/opendata/noise3d/index.md

 ## Building models

+To generate building data, we use the BAG buildings to model the footprints and generate one height per building.
+This is what we call "LoD1".
+If a building has a height jump within the building (e.g. in case of a church or a garage attaeched to a building) we decompose the footprint to reflect these height differences.
+This is what we call "LoD1.3" representations.
 We offer three versions of building models, *LoD1.0*, *LoD1.3* and *LoD1.3 experimental*.
-For all versions the height of the top surface of the building model is set to the 95th percentile of the height values of the point cloud of roof of the real building.
+For all versions the height of the top surface of the building model is set to the 95th percentile of the height values of the point cloud of the roof of the real building.
 In the *LoD1.0* data set each building model has a single height value.
 In the *LoD1.3* data set buildings with *only* horizontal roofs can have a model with multiple height values per footprint (one height per roof part).
 But building that have slanted roofs are modeled with single height value per footprint, just like in *LoD1.0*.
+This is done, because modelling LoD1.3 models for buildings that have slanted roofs is still challenging.
-In the *LoD1.3 experimental* also the buildings with slanted roofs are modeled as in *LoD1.3*, thus one height value per roof part.
+To be able to show what the possibilities are to represent sich s;anted roof models, we also offer a *LoD1.3 experimental* dataset.
+This data set also contains the buildings with slanted roofs modeled as in *LoD1.3*, thus one height value per roof part.
 See the graphic below.

 <div style="width:600px; margin:20px auto;">
   <img src="{{ "building_lod.png" | prepend: site.baseurl }}" alt="Building model versions" style="display:block; margin:auto;">